Austin & Lily Curriculum was custom- designed for K-12 students and adults with an intellectual disability

 Each page of the lesson plan identifies engagement topics to ask questions about.
 Students discuss information and ask questions related to the main idea for each page.
 The presentations included offer suggestions for discussions.

-The printable worksheets are aligned with Common Core Standards.
+The reading instruction and printable activities are all aligned with Common Core Standards for Language Arts.

 Note from Jana Barrett, MS, CCC-SLP